junnelarsenio/TRAINING/Basics-of-docker/Section-5.md

 # DISCOVERING DOCKER

 ### Hello world with Docker
-- Type in the command line "docker run hello-world `this command performed 4 key steps`
+- Type in the command line `docker run hello-world` this command performed 4 key steps
   - 1. The Docker client contacted the Docker daemon.
   - 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
     (amd64)